Skip to main content

 /logout [-y] # Log out

 First-time users will see an interactive onboarding flow.
-Press Esc at any time to skip onboarding.
+Press Esc at any time to skip onboarding or cancel streaming responses.

 Standalone CLI Commands

-A few commands are also available as standalone CLI commands for scripting and quick access:
+Several commands are available as standalone CLI commands for scripting, automation, and quick access:

 brv status # Show CLI and project status